rwightman/efficientdet-pytorch/README.md

 ## Updates / Tasks

+### 2020-04-10
+Replace `generate_detections` with PyTorch impl using torchvision batched_nms.
+Significant performance increase with minor (+/-.001 mAP) score differences.
+Quite a bit faster than original TF impl on a GPU now.

 ### 2020-04-09
 Initial code with working validation posted.
 Yes, it's a little slow, but I think faster than the official impl on a GPU if you leave AMP enabled.
 Post processing needs some love.